divyadixit/GettingAndCleaningData/README.md

 * Checks for records with any NA or missing values
 * Outputs a summarized tidy data file per activities per subject/volunteer

+## Packages used :
+* Reshape2 package was used for reshaping the dataset.
+The user will need to have this package installed before running the R script.

 ## License
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]